 The Urban Dictionary defines Steezy as:

-The latest trends in women's ski jackets for 2016 are jackets with extra long cuts to cover your back side and bright colors, either one solid color with a flashy liner color or jackets with different sections of color — we didn't see as many flashy patterns this year.
+The latest trends in women's ski jackets for 2018 are jackets with extra long cuts to cover your backside and two-tone designs with different colored hoods and sleeves — we didn't see as many flashy patterns this year.
 This could be because there is a trend towards brightly colored ski pants, so having a more understated, solid color jacket can better match a bright pair of bottoms.
 Check out Best Ski Pants for Women Review to see what we think of the top pants on the market.
 Bright, contrasting colored zippers are still a favorite in women's jackets, like on the Untracked jacket.

 All of the items in this review come in many different color combinations so you can find the one that best suits you.
-We think that the Flylow Billie Coat and Orage Nina are the steeziest of the bunch because of their ability to make you stand out on the mountain and their long hemlines — especially on the Billie Coat - are comfortable and protective.
-We also think the Patagonia Primo Down and the Arc'teryx Andessa are simple and clean looking for those of us who prefer a more understated style.
+We think that the Flylow Billie Coat, and Orage Nina are the steeziest of the bunch because of their ability to make you stand out on the mountain and their long hemlines — especially on the Billie Coat and Untracked - are comfortable and protective.
+We also think the Patagonia Primo Down and the Arc'teryx Tiya are simple and clean looking for those of us who prefer a more understated style.

 Comfort and Fit

-We compared all of the manufacturer's size charts to see if they matched up with our tester's dimensions to give you some extra information for how to select a fit for yourself.
+We compared all of the manufacturer's size charts to see if they matched up with our tester's dimensions to give you some extra information on how to select a fit for yourself.
 Some models we recommend sizing up, down, or purchasing your normal size.
-We talk about this in more detail in each individual review, but in general we found Arc'teryx sizes to be on the smaller side and Columbia's to be on the bigger side.
+We talk about this in more detail in each review, but in general, we found Arc'teryx sizes to be on the smaller side and Columbia's to be on the bigger side.

 A ski jacket is meant to keep you warm, dry, and operating during a day on the slopes.
 All of the jackets in this review have features that are specific to skiing to do just that.
 When searching for your new ski jacket, weather resistance and warmth are huge factors that play into finding the best fit.
 Other factors such as pockets and ventilation should also be considered.
+And of course, you want a jacket that makes you feel good about yourself and reflects your personal style!
 We hope that our observations in this review have helped you select the right kind of jacket for your needs.
 Check out our Buying Advice article for details on the most important considerations for finding the perfect jacket for skiing or boarding at the resort.